Skip to main content

 Updated: The Veil Was Rent

-The renting of the veil was hugely symbolic of the theological changes that impacted the House of Judah, the Jews, and the House of Israel, the Christian nations that make up the remainder of Israel today, who being redeemed [read Isa.
-47:4; 48:17; 54:5], were brought back into our covenant relationship with God from that moment.
-The House of Israel, who was divorced under the terms of the old law covenant, the veil of Moses, was reinstated under the terms of the new covenant promise given to Abraham and his Seed, Christ.
-[See the Feature article, The Good News Colour Revolution].
+The renting of the veil was hugely symbolic of the promised theological changes that impacted both the House of Judah, the Jews, and the House of Israel, the Christian nations that make up the remainder of Israel today.
+The House of Israel was redeemed.
+[Read Isa.
+47:4; 48:17; 54:5].
+We were brought into our new covenant relationship with God from that moment.
+The House of Israel had been divorced under the terms of the old law covenant, the veil of Moses.
+[See 2 Cor.
+3:7-18].
+With Christ's first coming, the House of Israel, after our divorce from God, beginning in 732 BCE [Jer.
+3:6-8], was reinstated to our rightful relationship with God under the terms of the glorious new covenant promises given to Abraham and his Seed, Christ, our Redeemer.
+[Heb. gā'al, kinsman redeemer; see Eze.
+34:30; also the Feature article, The Good News Colour Revolution].

-To help explain the relevance of the veil splitting from top to bottom, I have included a quote from the Bible Commentary of Jamieson, Fausset and Brown1 for verse 51.
+To help explain the relevance of the veil splitting from top to bottom, I have included a quote from the Bible Commentary of Jamieson, Fausset and Brown,2 1871, for Matthew 27's verse 51.
 Keep in mind a vital point of clarification; the veil was located in the temple in Jerusalem, the temple, not for the gentiles of the world, but only for Israel.
 Therefore, we need to be careful not to redefine this event in gentile terms, but to maintain its proper covenant context for all 12 sons of Israel.
 [As noted above, see the Feature article The Tale Of Two Covenants].

-As the apostle Paul explained it to those gathered in the synagogue in Antioch of Pisidia, "Of this man's [David] seed has God, according to his promise, raised up for Israel, a Savior, Jesus ..."
-[Acts 13:23].
-Christ was not raised up for the gentiles of the world.
-The age of the Law Covenant had ended.
-There is a new covenant in place for us.
-The physical priesthood is no longer required.
+As we noted at the top of the article, at Christ's death, the promised monumental directional change in Biblical theology took effect.
+Old Covenant Israel's physical priesthood was no longer required.
 Jesus Christ is our high priest.
 [Heb.
 3:1].
+The sacrifice of bulls and goats are no longer required.
+Christ was sacrificed once to cover our sins that now are washed away by his blood.
+[Eph.
+5:2].
 A physical temple is no longer required.
 We are the temple of God when the Spirit of God dwells in us.
 [1 Cor.
 3:16].
-The sacrifice of bulls and goats are no longer required.
-Christ was sacrificed to cover our sins that are now washed away by his blood.
-[Eph.
-5:2].
-“Now to Abraham and his seed were the promises made.
+"Now to Abraham and his seed were the promises made.
 He didn’t say ‘seeds,’ as of many, but as one.
-And to your Seed, which is Christ.”
+And to your Seed, which is Christ."
 [Gal.
 3:16].
-The Abrahamic Covenant is now in force for the House of Israel through Jesus Christ, the Seed of Abraham, the son of David.
-[Again, see the Feature article, The Good News Colour Revolution].
+The Abrahamic Covenant, direct access to God is now in force for the House of Israel through our Redeemer Jesus Christ, the Seed of Abraham, the son of David, symbolized by "the veil of the temple rent in twain from the top to the bottom."

-See the Feature articles, We're Abraham's Seed And Heirs, Not Gentiles and Is The Kingdom Of Heaven Here Yet?
+Again, see the Feature article, The Good News Colour Revolution, and the Feature articles, We're Abraham's Seed And Heirs, Not gentiles and Is The Kingdom Of Heaven Here Yet?

-1 Minor edits were made for clarity and style.
+2 Minor edits were made for clarity and style.
 Robert Jamieson, A. R. Fausset and David Brown Commentary, 1871.

-2 The significance of the prophetic Day of Atonement for Christians is discussed in chapter six, The Hijacked Elephant.
+3 The significance of the prophetic Day of Atonement for Christians is discussed in chapter six, The Hijacked Elephant.
 It is the marriage of the Lamb discussed in Revelation and in the Prophets of the Old Testament.
 It was the most solemn high holy day, or annual Sabbath day, of the year, marked by a day of fasting.
 It is the yet to be fulfilled national day of reconciliation for the House of Judah and the House of Israel.
 [See Eze.
 37:15-28; Heb.
 8:8, 9].

 Italics, underline and [ ] are the author’s.

-© copyrighted material 2007-2024. www.redshoe.com All rights reserved.
+© copyrighted material 2007-2025. www.redshoe.com All rights reserved.

 Notice to readers.
 All redshoe generated articles may be hyperlinked or copied to PDF format for use as long as no editing or alteration of content is made.
 See Menu banner for other terms of use.